riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 compatibility.

 ### Deliverables

+The TG should deliver a specification or specifications for the following:

 1. *CX-Mux-ISA* defines new ISA specs for: a.
 CX multiplexing and error signaling (unpriv); b.
 CX access control (priv).